DinanDilmith/PizzaCreed/README.md

 # PizzaCreed
-Online ordering application developed for a pizza shop using Java and REST APIs
+Online ordering application developed for a pizza shop.